Trevor Reckling

-Trevor Reckling (born May 22, 1989) is an American professional baseball player who is currently a free agent.
+Trevor Reckling (born May 22, 1989) is an American former professional baseball player.

 Career

+Raised in Irvington, New Jersey, Reckling pitched for St. Benedict's Preparatory School.

 In 2009, Reckling had a successful season in the minor league system.
 Originally, the organization expected to have him in the Class A California League, but after the death of pitcher Nick Adenhart, Reckling was needed at Double-A Arkansas when Sean O'Sullivan was promoted to Triple-A Salt Lake.
 Reckling made the All-Star team, the Futures Game, and played for Team USA at the end of the season.
 MLB.com picked Reckling as the Angels organization's Pitcher of the Year, saying, "What didn't the young lefty do?
 He turned 20 in May, yet led the organization in ERA (2.68) and was second in strikeouts (122).
 His 2.93 ERA and 106 K's in the Texas League were good making him the youngest player for the Texas League.
 Then, for good measure, he went 2–0 with a 0.69 ERA in three starts for Team USA during its IBAF World Cup gold medal run.
-Trevor broke a Guinness Book World Record versus China striking out 11 tying Burt Hootens three decade old record for Team Usa."
+Trevor broke a Guinness Book World Record versus China striking out 11 tying Burt Hootens three decade old record for Team USA."

-Reckling was ranked the fourth best prospect in the Angels' organization after the 2009 season by Baseball Prospectus writer Kevin Goldstein as well as by Baseball America.
-Goldstein noted Reckling could force his way into a rotation shot by 2011, as a possible third starter, and could start the 2010 season as high as Triple-A. After former Angels ace John Lackey signed with the Boston Red Sox, the Orange County Register reporter Mark Whicker went so far as to say that Reckling "should get to Anaheim at some point in 2010."
+Reckling was ranked the fourth best prospect in the Angels' organization after the 2009 season by Baseball Prospectus and Baseball America.
+After former Angels pitcher John Lackey signed with the Boston Red Sox, Orange County Register reporter Mark Whicker said that Reckling "should get to Anaheim at some point in 2010."

-On April 10, 2012, the Angels released Reckling.
+On May 10, 2012, the Angels released Reckling.
 He had allowed 15 walks and 14 earned runs in 6 2/3 innings at Class A in the season to date.

-Reckling spent the 2013 season pitching for the independent Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+In 2013, Reckling pitched for the independent Bridgeport Bluefish of the Atlantic League.

 On November 2, 2013, the Cincinnati Reds signed him to a minor league contract.
+He was released on March 17, 2014.